-The traditional emerald cut diamond is square or rectangular and features a step-cut facet structure.
+The traditional emerald cut diamond is square or rectangular with a step-cut facet structure.
 Long rows of facets run parallel to the girdle edge of the diamond, ending in beveled corners.

-The emerald cut diamond is a timeless classic that produces spectacular spectral colors under the right circumstances.
-The problem is that most emerald cut diamonds aren't very bright because people don’t know how to cut them.
+The emerald cut diamond is a timeless classic.
+It is capable of producing spectacular spectral colors under the right circumstances.
+The problem is that most emerald cut diamonds aren't very bright.

 Brian Gavin Signature Emerald cut diamonds are the brightest step-cuts that I've ever seen.
-The reason is that Brian Gavin is cutting emerald cut diamonds within a narrow range of proportions.
-You would not believe how difficult it is to achieve AGS Ideal-0 for an emerald cut diamond.
+The reason is that Brian Gavin insists upon a very narrow range of proportions.
+You would not believe how difficult it is to achieve AGS Ideal-0 for this shape.

 3-Tier vs. 4-Tier Emerald Cut Diamonds:

-Brian Gavin Signature Emerald cut diamonds feature a 3-tier pavilion instead of the traditional 4-tier facet structure.
-The different structure creates a brighter emerald cut diamonds and more intense sparkle.
+Brian Gavin Signature Emerald cut diamonds feature a 3-tier pavilion.
+As opposed to the traditional 4-tier facet structure.
+The different design creates brighter emerald-cut diamonds that exhibit more intense sparkle.

-Consequently, you're not paying for a bunch of carat weight hidden in the total depth of the diamond.
-You're going to enjoy the benefit of wearing an emerald cut diamond that faces-up larger.
-At the same time, your emerald cut diamond will provide exceptional light performance.
+In that case, you're not paying for carat weight hidden in total depth.
+You're going to enjoy the benefit of wearing an emerald cut diamond that looks larger.
+At the same time, you'll enjoy the more vivid and intense sparkle.

 The inspiration for incorporating the 3-tier facet structure came from the archives of Gavin family journals.
-The experience of five generations of diamond cutting is evident in the brilliance of every Brian Gavin Signature Emerald cut diamond.
+Five generations of diamond cutting experience are evident in every Brian Gavin Signature Emerald cut diamond's brilliance.

-I'm so happy that Brian Gavin is using his expertise to improve the light performance of this popular diamond shape.
-Hollywood celebrities Amal Clooney and Beyoncé Knowles-Carter wear emerald cut diamonds.
-Based on the number of Diamond Concierge Service requests we get for emerald cut diamonds, it seems to be a trendy shape this year.
+I'm so happy that Brian Gavin uses his expertise to improve this popular diamond shape's light performance.
+Hollywood celebrities Amal Clooney and Beyoncé Knowles-Carter wear emerald-cut diamonds.
+The number of Diamond Concierge Service requests for the emerald-shape reflects its popularity.

 Black by Brian Gavin Emerald Cut Diamonds:

-Black by Brian Gavin Signature Emerald cut diamonds represent the best of the best.
-If you're a regular reader of my blog, then you know I don't make these types of statements lightly.
+The diamonds in the Black by Brian Gavin collection represent the best of the best.
+If you're a regular reader of my blog, you know I don't make these statements lightly.

-Throughout my 30+ year career as a diamond buyer, there are very few emerald cuts that impress me.
-I am as impressed with the new Brian Gavin Signature Emerald cut diamonds, as I was with the Black by Brian Gavin hearts and arrows diamonds.
+Throughout my 35+ year career as a diamond buyer, there have been very few emerald cut diamonds that impressed me.
+Although that may be true, I'm equally impressed with the Brian Gavin Signature Emerald as the Black by Brian Gavin diamonds.

 Not to mention that they don't have the recipe for the secret sauce that makes these diamonds so delicious!
-We're not going to publish the range of proportions, nor the factors necessary to create a brighter emerald cut.
-At the same time, given the difficulty of polishing straight, parallel lines, I don’t think most cutters have the skill.
+We're not going to publish the range of proprietary proportions for that reason.

 If you're not familiar with ASET, it is an acronym for Angular Spectrum Evaluation Technology.
 ASET is a proprietary light performance grading system developed by the American Gem Society Laboratory.

 We can use ASET to determine how the brightness of Brian Gavin Signature Emerald cut diamonds compare to others.
-The advantage of ASET is that you'll know that the diamond you select is going to be bright.
+The advantage of ASET is that you'll know that the diamond you select is bright and reflecting light evenly.